-In this paper, we study the problem of learning peer influence probabilities from $k$ interventions per round in a network, where interventions may be selected either from the whole network or from the neighbors of specific nodes.
-Here, an intervention refers to the system showing the action of one user (e.g., social media post or product recommendation) to other user(s) to see whether the recipient(s) would take a subsequent action on it (e.g., share the post or buy the product).
-Alternatively, the intervention can be the user sharing their action with peer(s) suggested by the system.
-In both cases the system chooses the peers.
-Note that in general, such interventions can have privacy concerns if the original action was private.
-In this work, we focus on actions that are visible to the peer (e.g., the post/recommendation are public) and use features that do not have privacy concerns (e.g., from publicly available information).
+In this paper, we study the problem of learning peer influence probabilities from $k$ edge interventions per round, where interventions may be selected either from the whole network or from the neighbors of specific nodes.
+An intervention refers to an online platform showing the action of one user (e.g., social media post or product recommendation) to another user to see whether the recipient would take a subsequent action on it (e.g., share the post or buy the product).
+The peer influence probability corresponds to the probability that the peer will take a subsequent action.
+We focus on actions that are visible to the peer (e.g., the post/recommendation is public) and use features that do not have privacy concerns (e.g., from publicly available information).
 We cast this problem as a linear contextual bandit task and prove the existence of a fundamental trade-off between cumulative regret and influence probability estimation error.
 Analyzing this trade-off in our setting introduces additional challenges compared to standard bandit problems.
 These challenges arise from the combinatorial structure of the action space: the number of edges in the network, and hence the number of influence probabilities to be estimated, is large, and at each round the agent observes activation outcomes for multiple edges simultaneously.